On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: System Model and Performance Metrics

-to the highest possible accuracy, where $g(\cdot)$ is an injective mapping from $\mathbb{R}^K$ to $\mathbb{C}^{N_{\rm s}\times M}$.
-We assume a block fading model for both the sensing channel and the communication channel.
-Specifically, we assume that parameters $\RV{\eta}$ varies every $T$ symbols in an \ac{iid} manner, following a known distribution $p_{\RV{\eta}}(\V{\eta})$, and that the communication channel $\RM{H}_{\rm c}$ varies every $kT$ symbols in an \ac{iid} manner, where $k\in\mathbb{Z}_+$.
+to the highest possible accuracy, where $\V{g}(\cdot)$ is an injective mapping from $\mathbb{R}^K$ to $\mathbb{C}^{N_{\rm s}\times M}$.\footnote{This would impose upper bounds for the maximum number $K_{\max}$ of identifiable parameters.
+A trivial upper bound would be $K_{\max}\leq 2MN_{\rm s}$.
+Tighter bounds may be obtained by incorporating specific knowledge of the observation model.
+We refer interested readers to \cite{identifiability}.} We consider a block fading model for both the target response matrix and the communication channel.
+Specifically, we assume that parameters $\RV{\eta}$ varies every $T$ symbols in an \ac{iid} manner, following a known distribution $p_{\RV{\eta}}(\V{\eta})$ which has a finite variance, and that the communication channel $\RM{H}_{\rm c}$ also varies every $T$ symbols in an \ac{iid} manner.\footnote{These assumptions correspond to the memoryless channel model widely used in information-theoretical \ac{isac} studies (cf. \cite{cdit,inf_isac_correlated}).
+This model mainly aims for portraying practical scenarios in which the sensing target is relatively close to the sensing link, and hence the sensing parameters vary synchronously with the communication channel \cite{centitrack}.
+We note that our analysis also applies to the case where the communication channel varies every $kT$ symbols where $k\in\mathbb{Z}_{+}$.} We will refer to $T$ as the \emph{coherent sensing period} in the rest of the paper.
 We limit the average power of each transmitted symbol to be $P_{\rm T}$, hence we have

-where $\widetilde{\M{R}}_{\RM{X}}:=\mathbb{E}_{\RM{X}}\{\RM{R}_{\RM{X}}\}$ denotes the covariance matrix of $\RM{X}$, with $\RM{R}_{\RM{X}}:=T^{-1}\RM{X}\RM{X}^{\rm H}$ representing the sample covariance matrix.
+where $\widetilde{\M{R}}_{\RM{X}}:=\mathbb{E}\{\RM{R}_{\RM{X}}\}$ denotes the covariance matrix of $\RM{X}$, with $\RM{R}_{\RM{X}}:=T^{-1}\RM{X}\RM{X}^{\rm H}$ representing the sample covariance matrix.